ireina7/algoroutine/README.md

 See [examples/event_loop](./examples/event_loop.rs) for details.

 ## Fun facts
 - `goroutine` and `go` syntax is cool (but golang's type system is terrible)
 - `algebraic effect` is cool
 - `algebraic goroutine (algoroutine)` is probably bad ;)

+## Limitation
+- Current API only permits `'static` coroutines.
+    Once cannot borrow data outside coroutine.
+If you have to, consider using `move` and more data structures.

 ## TODO
 - [ ] Macros for declare effect types